What’s the Key to Getting Photography Clients? Read on for our comprehensive guide!

 Cole touched on this in a previous article, and I can’t stress how important this is!

-We all are aware that social media is a HUGE.
+We all are aware that social media is HUGE.
 People scroll through THOUSANDS of images, sometimes daily!
 (This is me admitting I have a social media addiction.)
 If you consistently post images that reflect your ideal client, that’s what you will attract.
-Let’s make it simple, if I see a photographer’s Instagram and it ONLY has photos of high end weddings, I probably won’t contact them about taking pictures of my bird.
+Let’s make it simple, if I see a photographer’s Instagram and it ONLY has photos of high-end weddings, I probably won’t contact them about taking pictures of my bird.

 If you are showing bright and airy images, people will know your style, which is why they may look elsewhere for a dark/subdued look.
 Finding your style (which takes time, trust me), will help to attract more clients that fit that style.